IBM-Cloud/architecture-icons/README.md

 ## PowerPoint (ppt)

 <details><summary>click here to expand</summary>

-> [!WARNING]
+> **WARNING**
-> Stencils color/style/sizing need to be updated to fetch latest updates/additions/standards
+Stencils in this format are in the process to get updated to latest release/conventions.

 ### Getting ppt instructions file and icons